sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

-Virtual Component:
+Virtual Endpoint:

-: A target endpoint can be composed entirely of logical system entities (see {{RFC4949}}.
+: An endpoint composed entirely of logical system components (see {{RFC4949}}).

 : The most common example is a virtual machine/host running on a target endpoint.

-: Effectively, target endpoints can be nested and at the time of this writing the most common example of target endpoint characteristics about virtual components is the EntLogicalEntry in {{RFC6933}}.
+Effectively, target endpoints can be nested and at the time of this writing the most common example of target endpoint characteristics about virtual components is the EntLogicalEntry in {{RFC6933}}.